syl20bnr/spacemacs-elpa-mirror/melpa/dimmer-readme.txt

 `global-hl-line-mode` so that it's also clear which window is active.

-Users of light themes may need to increase `dimmer-percent` in order to see the effect.
+Users of light themes may need to increase `dimmer-fraction` in order to see the effect.

 Usage: